ewag/i2b2/README.md

 openssl enc -aes-256-cbc -d -in <dir_name>_restore.tar.gz.enc | tar xvzf <target_dir_name>
 ```
 This will restore the archive data to the volume location (target_dir_name) - this is uaually best done while the container is stopped.
 Then the container can be restarted.

+# REST API
+We are introducing a REST API to provide automisable access to certain features.
+This complements the i2b2 product but is not required.